 I’ve been thinking a lot about the productivity tools we use every day at Metigy and wanted to share what and why we use the tools we do.
-Every day new tools are coming onto the market.
+There are already hundreds of amazing marketing tools and every day even more new tools are coming onto the market.
 So, we try and make sure we test those that could be useful now or in the future.

 The list below is the top 10 that we use several times a week, if not every day.
 I hope you find a few things you had not previously heard of.
 Or perhaps you have but have not had a chance to try it yourselves.